'He's a car crash!' - Keane slams 'idiot' Walker for conceding penalty against Liverpool | Goal.com

 City had a great chance to go in front against the champions when they won a penalty shortly before the break, with Joe Gomez penalised for handball as he attempted to block Kevin De Bruyne’s cross.

-De Bruyne stepped up the take the resulting penalty but sent the ball wide of the post.
+De Bruyne stepped up to take the resulting penalty but sent the ball wide of the post.

 It was the first penalty to completely miss the target in the Premier League since October 2018, when Riyad Mahrez sent his spot-kick over the bar during a goalless clash between Manchester City and Liverpool at Anfield.